Optical Voltammetry of redox processes inside a nanohole with opto-iontronic microscopy: Opto-iontronic microscopy development

 \section{Opto-iontronic microscopy development}

 Our opto-iontronic microscopy of the electrode-electrolyte interface is based on the evanescent light field that is generated from total internal reflection (TIR) resulting from the illumination of a glass slide that supports an electrode with an array of nanoholes, as shown in Fig.~\ref{fig_Setup_SEM_CMOS}A. This method is similar to Total-Internal-Reflection-Fluorescence (TIRF) microscopy, which excites a fluorescent object at the interface with an evanescent field and images its corresponding fluorescence emission light~\cite{axelrodTotalInternalReflection2001}.
 Rather than imaging the fluorescence emission light as in TIRF microscopy, our experimental instrument collects the scattered light.
 Our instrument thus allows us to image any object close to the interface, without the need for it to be fluorescent.
 Meng \textit{et al.} implemented this method to track single gold nanoparticles at oil-water interfaces~\cite{mengMicromirrorTotalInternal2021} and Namink \textit{et al.} used it to image EDL charging/discharging dynamics around small ITO nanoparticles during potential modulation~\cite{naminkElectricDoubleLayerModulationMicroscopy2020, petersDarkfieldLightScattering2023}.
-We improved the detection sensitivity by several orders of magnitude by the implementation of a photodiode and a lock-in amplifier in the experimental instrument, which enhances the detection sensitivity from ~$10^{-3}$~\cite{naminkElectricDoubleLayerModulationMicroscopy2020, mengMicromirrorTotalInternal2021} to ~$10^{-6}$ of modulation ratio for the scattered light intensity.
+We improved the detection sensitivity by several orders of magnitude by the implementation of a photodiode and a lock-in amplifier in the experimental instrument, which enhances the detection sensitivity from ~$10^{-3}$~\cite{naminkElectricDoubleLayerModulationMicroscopy2020, mengMicromirrorTotalInternal2021} to ~$10^{-6}$, where sensitivity is defined as the ratio of the optical modulation amplitude to the baseline scattered light intensity.